xperseguers/t3ext-restdoc/Documentation/Administration/TypoScriptConfiguration/Index.rst

 * Do not do those changes for small inline images (say smaller than 100px width)

 This is just a matter of playing with TypoScript, something you should love anyway as a TYPO3 integrator.
-Please note that the extension comes with a directory containing `TypoScript snippets <http://forge.typo3.org/projects/extension-restdoc/repository/show/trunk/Resources/Private/Examples>`_.
+Please note that the extension comes with a directory containing `TypoScript snippets`_.

 Need some ideas of what is feasible?
-Please have a look at a `post of mine in Google+ <https://plus.google.com/117624290123792924579/posts/R5H1ZUMcwEm>`_.
+Please have a look at a `post of mine in Google+`_.

 Available modes for the plugin